 So the orthodox answer is just over four and a half billion years, the universe having already been in existence for about nine billions years.

 But how should we evaluate the answer?
 The key point is the assumption that the solar system originated from a nebula: from a cloud of gas and dust left over from the explosions (supernovae) of previous stars.
-Among the elements so created were radioactive metals such as Uranium-238, present in the calcium-aluminium-rich blobs (‘CAIs’) that occur in some meteorites.
-Thus, by measuring the ratio of the parent to its decay product, Lead-206, and relating this to the known half-life of Uranium-238, we can determine the date when the blobs formed and hence when the solar system formed.
-The date can be checked by performing the same calculation in relation to another uranium isotope that decays into Lead-207.
+Among the elements so created were radioactive metals such as uranium-238, present in the calcium-aluminium-rich blobs (‘CAIs’) that occur in some meteorites.
+Thus, by measuring the ratio of the parent to its decay product, lead-206, and relating this to the known half-life of uranium-238, we can determine the date when the blobs formed.
+The date can be checked by performing the same calculation in relation to another uranium isotope that decays into lead-207.

 In short, if the solar system evolved from a nebula, if the blobs originated from a supernova that impregnated the nebula, and if the rate of radioactive decay has been the same throughout time, we can treat the age of the blobs and the age of the solar system as equivalent.

-There is strong evidence that meteorites and their inclusions are not primitive in character but evolved components of much bigger bodies.
+There is indeed good evidence that meteorites and their inclusions are evolved components of much bigger bodies (see link below).
 In that case, radioisotope dating cannot measure the age of the solar system.
 It can only go back to just after the time when a primeval planet, somewhat larger than our own, underwent catastrophic melt-down.
-Estimates of the age of the oldest meteorites vary because the melting, fast though it was, was not instantaneous, and the core of the parent body melted faster and reached hotter temperatures than regions further from the core.
-The material composing the meteorite might have come from any level.
+Estimates of the age of the oldest meteorites vary.
+They vary because the melting, fast though it was, was not instantaneous, and the core of the parent body melted faster and reached hotter temperatures than regions further from the core.
+The material composing a meteorite might have come from any level.
 Furthermore, how long this episode occurred after the solar system’s beginning cannot be measured, because radioisotopes in the solar system all originated after that time.
 Instead, one has to look for radioactive elements that were synthesised in massive stars soon after the origin of the rest of the galaxy, on the assumption that the galaxy and the solar system are of the same age.

 That has been done, and a date of around 13.2 billion years arrived at.
 Still to be determined – or at least estimated – is the rate at which radioactive decay has been slowing down, thereby enabling us to convert 13.2 billion years into true time.
 Only then can we come close to the age of the solar system.